 Infection is one of the most common causes of sweating in people with cancer.
 Infection can give you a high temperature, and your body sweats to try and reduce it.
 Treating the infection can control or stop sweating.

 Some cancers can cause you to sweat more than usual.
 These include:

 - carcinoid tumours

 - kidney cancer

 - advanced medullary thyroid cancer

 People with advanced cancer of any type may also have sweating.

 Changes in hormone levels can cause hot flushes and sweats.
-Your hormone levels may change because of the cancer itself, or because of treatment such as surgery, chemotherapy, radiotherapy or hormone therapy.
+Your hormone levels may change because of the cancer itself or because of treatment.
+This includes treatments such as:

 Treatment for breast cancer can put women into an early menopause.
 For some women, this causes hot flushes and sweats.
 Women who have already had their menopause can have hot flushes again when they start hormone treatment.

-Men can have hot flushes and sweating when they have hormone treatment for prostate cancer or breast cancer, because it reduces the amount of testosterone in the body.
+Men can have hot flushes and sweating when they have hormone treatment for prostate cancer or breast cancer.

 Medicines and cancer drugs